nagyistge/cloud-workflow-sfsf-ext/README.md

 The procedure is explained in detail in the section *Managing Workflow Definitions* in the [help document](https://uacp2.hana.ondemand.com/viewer/aa302ee52d3a4420b6cc3ecaaeee2ee7/Cloud/en-US/e6163e119ba645d0ae6a31022b670381.html).

-The initial context required by this workflow model is the user id of the new hire in SuccessFactors (userId).
+The initial context required by this workflow model is the user id of the new hire in SAP SuccessFactors (userId).
 The workflowdefinitionId is displayed under property section in the workflow editor.
 #### Sample Payload

     {